vlasenkoalexey/tensorflow_serving_benchmark/README.md

 benchmark.py:
   --api_key: API Key for ESP service if authenticating external requests.
     (default: '')
+  --authorization_header: Authorization header to send with REST requests.
+    For Cloud AI it can be set as "Bearer `gcloud auth print-access-token`" (default: '')
   --batch_size: Per request batch size.
     (default: '8')
     (an integer)